 *Online classes are conducted through the ZOOM video platform.
 After registration, you will receive a ZOOM link that will be used every online class.

-Before you start prenatal yoga, understand the range of possible benefits, as well as what a typical class entails and important safety tips.
+Prenatal Yoga can be a great way to prepare for childbirth.
+This supports your pregnancy journey with ways to relax and stay fit.
+Prenatal Yoga supports you to better prepare for labor and promote your baby's health.
+Before you start Prenatal Yoga, understand the range of possible benefits, as well as what a typical class entails and important safety tips.

 Reduce stress and anxiety